NYUCCL/psiTurk/doc/faq.rst

 Nope, sorry.
 Please check the `experiment exchange <https://psiturk.org/ee>`__ for examples you might be able to draw insight from.

-I'm having Javascript error when designing my experiment.
+I'm having Javascript errors when designing my experiment.
 Can you help?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sorry, but probably not.
 See the above about programming experiments.
 There are many